getartistry/artistry/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.73 =
+= 2.74 =
-Checklist-style flat taxonomy improvements, Admin Columns Pro fix, new and improved example plugins, e.g., "parent search".
-Five enhancements, four fixes.
+Cross-Site Scripting vulnerabilities have been removed from the Media/Assistant and Settings/Media Library assistant admin submenu screens.
+One enhancement, seven fixes.

 == Other Notes ==